 Focus on the parts of your ad technique that aren’t working so well so you may learn from them for future commercials and improve the ones you have now.

 To make your experience as seamless as possible, you can automatically email your facebook ads report directly to your inbox.
 To create Facebook ads automatic report, go to the peak corner on the left and pick Ads Reporting from the three-dot menu.
 Next, select Create Report from the drop-down menu and select the type of report viewers to want to construct whether it is a pivot table or bar chart, or maybe the trend line all is up to you.
 Afterward, you may always switch to a different chart type.
 After you choose the metrics you want to track, you can further customize your results with Custom Metrics.
+Also, you can learn how to create custom metrics in Facebook ads reporting to track performance.
 This will allow you to input any data you would like to see in the report.